dotnet/wpf-test/README.md

 ## Getting started

-Follow the [Developer Guide](docs/developer-guide.md) instrutions for machine setup and understanding the workflow.
+Follow the [Developer Guide](docs/developer-guide.md) instructions for machine setup and understanding the workflow.

 ### Quickstart